 swiftui-patterns

-Build SwiftUI views with modern MV architecture, state management, and view composition patterns.
-Covers @Observable ownership rules, @State/@Bindable/@Environment wiring, view decomposition, custom ViewModifiers, environment values, async data loading with .task, iOS 26+ new APIs, Writing Tools, and performance guidelines.
-Use when structuring an MV-pattern app, managing state with @Observable, composing view hierarchies, or applying SwiftUI best practices.
-For navigation patterns see swiftui-navigation skill.
+Builds SwiftUI views with modern MV architecture, state management, and view composition patterns.
+Covers @Observable ownership rules, @State/@Bindable/@Environment wiring, view decomposition, custom ViewModifiers, environment values, async data loading with .task, iOS 26+ APIs, Writing Tools, and performance guidelines.
+Use when structuring a SwiftUI app, managing state with @Observable, composing view hierarchies, or applying SwiftUI best practices.

 Safety Notice